 I remember the first time I saw a cell phone.
 Actually, I’m not certain it was called a cell phone.
 It was an analog, portable phone.
 At the time, I worked for a small furniture store, and there was an analog phone in the delivery truck for drivers to use in case of emergencies.
 It was stored in a large leather bag and was approximately the size of a large briefcase.
 I’m not kidding.
 It was huge and heavy and awkward.
-Some time later, my cousin got her first cell phone.
-It was large and had limited features, compared to today’s standards.
+Sometime later, my cousin got her first cell phone.
+It was large and had limited features compared to today’s standards.
 I didn’t even know she owned one.
-We were standing at a checkout counter at the grocery store, when we both heard a strange noise for several minutes.
+We were standing at a checkout counter at the grocery store when we both heard a strange noise for several minutes.
 Not knowing what it was, a customer behind us tapped my cousin on the shoulder and said, “Miss, I think your purse is ringing!”

 Cell phones have come a long way over the last 20 years, as has all modern technology.
 We don’t have to wait until we are home to call a friend for a quick girl chat.
 We can do that in the car en route to our next destination.
-No longer do we access internet with a 20-minute dialup process, hoping we get some use, before being kicked offline.
+No longer do we access the internet with a 20-minute dialup process, hoping we get some use before being kicked offline.
 Cars are faster and practically drive themselves.
 Computers can now be carried in our purse.
-Encyclopedias are something of the past, and we have access in a matter of moments to almost any facet of any topic we could ever want to know.
+Encyclopedias are something of the past, and we have access in a matter of moments to almost any facet on any topic we could ever want to know.
 We no longer lose touch with childhood friends, thanks to social media.
 The list of advances in the modern-day world that make our lives more convenient is endless.
 And I’m thankful for them all, as they have certainly enhanced my life and ministry.

 But in an age where technology has given us access to almost anything within moments to make life easier, we have slowly stopped living.
 Have you eaten in a restaurant recently and took a look around the room?
 It is sad to see the number of patrons who are buried in their phones, endlessly scrolling status updates of others’ lives, completely ignoring the guest they dine with.
 Somehow, along the way, we’ve become so obsessed with having “followers” on social media that we stopped making friends.
 We’ve become walking zombies, glued to our phones, and obsessed over perfecting the next update for others to read.